JVHallam/kata_azure_pipelines/docs/kata_spoilers.md

 ## Job status check functions
 * Run the pipeline with the defaults ( including zz04 )
 * Make the bonus stage RUN even if something fails, by adding a condition
+* As of right now, if something is skipped, it is skipped

 * condition : always()